 - 2.1 The performance reporting scorecard for the IJB was originally developed to include the six themes defined by the Ministerial Strategy Group (MSG) for Health and Community Care.
-These themes are: - 1. unplanned admissions; - 2. occupied bed days for unscheduled care; - 3.
-A&E performance; - 4. delayed discharges; - 5. end of life care; - 6. balance of spend between institutional and community care. - 2.2 The themes identified by the MSG are heavily weighted to hospital care and in recognition of this the performance report presented to the IJB in February 2017 included an additional section headed Social Care which included reports on local data collated via the Social Care Survey and the number of carers assessments completed by the Carers Centre. - 2.3 Since the last quarterly performance report the scorecard has been developed to include additional locally defined themes which relate to other measures with a primary, community or social care focus as well as an additional measure on unplanned admissions (see Appendix 1). - 2.4 A summary of the additional measures included in the June 2017 report is given below:
+These themes are:

+- 1. unplanned admissions;

+- 2. occupied bed days for unscheduled care;

+- 3. A&E performance;

+- 4. delayed discharges;

+- 5. end of life care;

+- 6. balance of spend between institutional and community care.

+- 2.2 The themes identified by the MSG are heavily weighted to hospital care and in recognition of this the performance reports presented to the IJB in 2017 have included additional sections headed Social Care, Carers and Other Relevant Measures to include local data collated via the Social Care Survey, Carers Centre Assessments, Patient feedback and evaluations of Integrated Care Fund (ICF) projects.

+- 2.3 Since the last quarterly performance report the scorecard has been developed to include additional detail on the reasons recorded for delayed discharges.
+In the "Other Relevant Measures" section (which includes provision for ad hoc updates) summary information is presented on one of the ICF projects evaluations.
+A summary of the additional measures included in the September 2017 report is given below: